enochpark89/2021_python_webscrapper_craiglist/readme.md

 # 1.2: Work on the Flask

+## Render the template on the localhost.
-1. import Flask in the app.py and start using.
+1. Import Flask in the app.py and start using.

 ```py
 from flask import Flask